Introduction

 - Hoses, pipes, and fittings

-Radiator: The radiator of your car is mounted at its forward (just below the bonnet) and this is the best location for receiving the air for cooling.
-Even in automobiles with rear or center engines the radiator is mounted at the front and is connected to the engine with long pipes/hoses
+The radiator of your car is mounted at its forward, just below the bonnet.
+This is the best location for receiving the air for cooling.
+Even in automobiles with rear or center engines, the radiator is mounted at the front.
+And it is connected to the engine with long pipes/hoses

-Coolant pump: This is a centrifugal pump and it can either be run through the engine crankshaft or an independent motor.
+This is a centrifugal pump.
+It can either be run through the engine crankshaft or an independent motor.
 The coolant pump receives the cool coolant from the lower tank of the radiator and pumps it into the engine block.
 In some designs, the coolant pump is placed at the exit of the engine block and pumps the hot coolant into the thermostat housing.

-Thermostat: The thermostat is placed in the pipe/thermostat housing that receives the coolant flowing out of the engine block.
+The thermostat is placed in the pipe/thermostat housing that receives the coolant from the engine block.
 The thermostat is sensitive to the temperature of the coolant.
-In the normal position (when the engine just started from cold) it closes the entry into the radiator and allows the coolant (received from the engine block) to bypass the radiator and be pumped back into the cooling jackets of the engine.
+In the normal position, when the engine just started from cold, it closes the entry into the radiator.

 Modern cars may have a modified design of the coolant tank and sometimes they are called expansion tanks.
 However, the function is more or less the same.

-Radiator cap: The radiator cap maintains the coolant pressure in the system and this pressure can increase when the coolant becomes too hot.
+The radiator cap maintains the coolant pressure in the system.
+This pressure can increase when the coolant becomes too hot.
 When the coolant pressure exceeds the designed pressure, it can allow the overflowing coolant to move into the coolant tank.
-When the coolant becomes cool, the coolant from the coolant tank flows back into the radiator.
+When the coolant becomes cool, it flows back into the radiator.

 There can be different designs of radiator caps and some may have a built-in pressure relief valve.

 The radiator coolant is kept at a pressure higher than the atmospheric pressure to raise its boiling point.
-The pressure of the coolant rises with its temperature and as a safety measure, the radiator cap is designed to allow the overflowing coolant into the coolant tank.
+The pressure of the coolant rises with its temperature.
+Hence, as a safety measure, the radiator cap is designed to allow the overflowing coolant into the coolant tank.

-Hoses, pipes, and fittings: The connection between the engine block, thermostat housing, coolant pump, and the radiator is done using metal pipes, rubber hoses, and the needed fittings.
+The connection between the engine block, thermostat housing, coolant pump, and the radiator is done using metal pipes, rubber hoses, and fittings.

 How a radiator works